Shashlik or Dom Knigi? What Best Describes St. Petersburg HSE Summer School 2018

-The last but not least, we would to thank all the international students who decided to spend their summer vacations with us, and to become a part of HSE family.
+Last but not the least, we would like to thank all the international students who decided to spend their summer vacations with us, and to become part of HSE family.
 We do hope that they enjoyed their stay at HSE University – St. Petersburg.

-We also appreciate students' feedbacks regarding the courses content, schedule, extracurricular activities, accommodation and other important things.
+We also appreciate students' feedback regarding the courses content, schedule, extracurricular activities, accommodation and other important things.
 This feedback will help us to be perfect.

 They made an invaluable contribution in development of the Summer School, and we will do our best to improve it next summer.

-The application period for the Summer School 2019 will open latest in November 2019.
+The application period for the Summer School 2019 will open in November 2019 at the latest.
 So, stay tuned!